ryanlayer/gqt/README.md

 WAH encoding gives near-optimal compression while allowing bit-wise logical operations without inflation.

-The combine result these steps creates an index that is only a fraction of the source BCF size, and queries against that index complete in seconds.
+The combined result of these steps creates an index that is only a fraction of the source BCF size, and queries against that index complete in seconds.
 In the case of chr22 from 1000 Genomes, the BCF file is 11G and the WAH index is 42M, and the alternate allele frequency count for 100 of those individuals can be